nomisRev/Write-your-own-MVP-library/README.md

 ## Abstract the code and make a library

-* We now have a concrete implementation of an MVP archtiecture, but it's not really a library yet, is it?
+* We now have a concrete implementation of an MVP architecture, but it's not really a library yet, is it?
 So let's abstract it to something we can add to every project.

 #### View